linckosz/deezertest/README.md

    - The file '/_INSTALLATION/nginx_back.conf' contains the nginx configuration needed for SUBJECT #1.
    - The file '/_INSTALLATION/nginx_front.conf' contains the nginx configuration needed for SUBJECT #2.
    - Make sure to adapt those files according to your server, especially pathes.
-   - Include the path to these 2 files to your nginx confguration file
+   - Include the path to these 2 files to your nginx confguration file.

 2. SSL
 They are self-certificated, and use wildcard subdomain *.deezer.bru .